Transjakarta Corridor 13: Temporary readjustment

 On 13 July 2024, Corridor 13 was shortened to Puri Beta 2 station, due to the construction of Sasak Rembaga Flyover on HOS Tjokroaminoto street.
 CBD Ciledug station was closed during the construction for nearly a year.
 On 5 June 2025, Governor of Jakarta Pramono Anung reinaugurates corridor 13's extension to CBD Ciledung, alongside the opening of a new cross-border (Transjabodetabek) feeder route from Blok M to Bogor.
-However, the reopening of CBD Ciledung was postponed for nine days due to minor refurbishments before resuming operational.
+However, the reopening of CBD Ciledug was postponed for nine days due to minor refurbishments before resuming operational.
 On 14 June, CBD Ciledug BRT station was officially reopened and corridor 13 returned to terminate there (except its night time counterpart).
 Since then, Puri Beta 2 only serves corridor 13's night time counterpart and the three cross-corridor routes to prevent overcrowding, thus Puri Beta 2 doesn't serve the regular daytime counterpart of corridor 13 from 05:00 to 22:00.